Plyometrics: Safety considerations

 Plyometrics have been shown to have benefits for reducing lower extremity injuries in team sports while combined with other neuromuscular training (i.e. strength training, balance training, and stretching).
 Plyometric exercises involve an increased risk of injury due to the large force generated during training and performance, and should only be performed by well conditioned individuals under supervision.
+A 2026 study demonstrated that integrating a 6-week land-based plyometric training program significantly reduces lower limb injury incidence and improves agility in competitive basketball players compared to regular training alone.
 Good levels of physical strength, flexibility, and proprioception should be achieved before beginning plyometric training.

 The specified minimum strength requirement varies depending on where the information is sourced and the intensity of the plyometrics being performed.
 Chu (1998) recommends that a participant be able to perform 50 repetitions of the squat exercise at 60% of his or her body weight before doing plyometrics.
 Core (abdomen) strength is also important.

 Flexibility is required both for injury prevention and to enhance the effect of the stretch shortening cycle.
 Some advanced training methods combine plyometrics and intensive stretching in order to both protect the joint and make it more receptive to the plyometric benefits.

 Proprioception is an important component of balance, coordination and agility, which is also required for safe performance of plyometric exercises.